zhugez/ShadowForge/APPENDIX.md

 > "What if a portfolio wasn't just a website… but a _thought experiment_ you could explore?"

-The **Quantalink Portfolio** reimagines a resume as a **physics-inspired interface**, where aesthetics, interactivity, and science converge.
+The **ShadowForge Portfolio** reimagines a resume as a **cybersecurity-inspired interface**, where Red Team operations, AI research, and modern web engineering converge.

 ### ✨ Key Concepts